Which Factors Affect Business Electricity Prices?

-Business electricity prices can often fluctuate.
+Business electricity rates often fluctuate.
 As a consumer, this can be incredibly frustrating, as it’s far too easy to be stung by a high bill – especially if you use variable business electricity tariffs or if you’re an SME with little financial flexibility.

-Although it is irksome that business electricity prices go up and down, there are contributory factors that affect the price of business electricity and, contrary to popular belief, it’s not fully due to electricity suppliers looking to make extra money out of their customers.
+Although it is irksome that business energy prices go up and down, there are many contributory factors that affect the price of business electricity.

-Furthermore, by getting savvy about why business electricity prices change, you can arm yourself with the knowledge necessary to predict as and when this is going to happen.
-This is why Exchange Utility has put together this business electricity price guide to show you what affects your business electricity prices.
+By getting savvy about why business electricity rates change, you can arm yourself with the knowledge necessary to predict as and when this is going to happen.
+This is why we have put together this electricity for businesses price guide to show you what affects your companies electricity prices.

-How does the weather affect business electricity prices?
+How does the weather affect commercial electricity prices?

-It may seem like a peculiar concept that weather can affect your business electricity prices, but it does have an impact.
+It may seem like a peculiar concept that weather can affect your business electricity rates, but it does have an impact.

 Your business may have experienced power cuts during large storms and other types of severe weather.
 This indicates that atmospheric conditions are causing damage to power lines and distribution systems – all of which have to be paid for to be repaired.